 I have another article where I go into complete detail on how to strip and re-season a Blackstone griddle step by step.
 Make sure you check that out if your griddle is in really rough shape.

 A power drill or angle grinder with a paint and rust scrapper like this one will make quick work of even the worst Blackstone flaking or rust.
 Be patient and work the entire surface until all that nasty stuff is gone.

 When you’ve gotten most of it cleaned you can use an orbital sander to get those last little bits off.

 A pair of safety goggles and a face mask can be handy here because there will be lots of dust kicked up as you go.

 It’s a messy and greasy job and you’ll need a shower when you’re done.
 And be prepared for some sore arms and shoulders!

-Once you’re down to the original surface you’ll need to reason it before you start cooking on it again.
+Once you’re down to the original surface you’ll need to re-season it before you start cooking on your griddle again.
 Just remember to use just a thin layer of oil or you’ll be sanding it down again before you know it.

 Preventing Blackstone Flaking And Peeling

 When your Blackstone is flaking, it usually means you’re not cleaning it correctly or thoroughly.
 Oil and food residue builds up and then starts peeling away and gets into your food.